-New Orchestration Project New Orchestration Project from Temp Optionally choose a Project Template to use as t Orchestration Project. he starting point for your new Create an Orchestration Project using one of Available Templates; of the templates ActiveVOS Default Orchestration Java Enabled Orchestration ActiveVOS Samples Tutorial Tutorial Human Approval The ActiveVOS tutorial guides you through creating a Business Process Execution Language (BPEL) process, testing the process in simulation mode without deploying to an execution engine, then deploying the process and using remote debugging. ?
-Next > Einish Cancel
+New Orchestration Project New Orchestration Project from Temp Optionally choose a Project Template to use as t Orchestration Project.
+Create an Orchestration Project using one of Available Templates: of the templates ActiveVOS Default Orchestration Java Enabled Orchestration ActiveVOS Samples ActiveVOS Samples Tutorial Tutorial Human Approval The ActiveVOS tutorial guides you through creating a Business Process Execution Language (BPEL) process, testing the process in simulation mode without deploying to an execution engine, then deploying the process and using remote debugging.
+7 < B ack Next > Einish Cancel